Important rules and regulations about living in Prairie Place

 - Smoke-free Building – Residents or visiting guests are required to refrain from smoking while inside the residence hall or within 25 feet of the building.

-- Substance-free residence - The possession or consumption of alcoholic beverages or drugs by residents and their guests in University Housing facilities is prohibited.
+- Substance-free residence - The possession or consumption of drugs by residents and their guests in University Housing facilities is prohibited.
+No person under the age of 21 may store, possess, consume, or be in the presence of alcoholic beverages in University Housing.

 - Guests and Visitation - Residents may bring guests into University Housing facilities.
 In doing so, however, the resident assumes responsibility for, and will be held accountable for the actions of their guest(s).
 Non-resident guests (including family members) must be escorted by the resident hosting them at all times.